 Core body temperature is a critical vital sign that should be monitored throughout the perioperative journey.
-Proactively monitoring temperature with a consistent, accurate, and non-invasive system is the only true way to own the normothermic temperature zone (36.0°C - 37.5°C)1,2 and protect patients from unintended perioperative hypothermia, a complication associated with numerous negative outcomes, including surgical site infection.
+Proactively monitoring temperature with a consistent, accurate, and non-invasive system can help you maintain normothermia (36.0°C - 37.5°C)1,2 and protect patients from unintended perioperative hypothermia, a complication associated with numerous negative outcomes, including surgical site infection.

-Monitor core temperature during surgery with the 3M Bair Hugger temperature monitoring system.
-Proactively achieve and maintain normothermia with 3M Bair Hugger blanket or gown systems.
+Monitor core temperature during surgery with the Bair Hugger temperature monitoring system.
+Proactively help achieve and maintain normothermia with Bair Hugger blanket or gown systems.

 If you’re not currently prewarming your surgical patients and monitoring patient temperature, it may be higher than you think.
 That means your patients may be at greater risk for the complications associated with unintended hypothermia.

 The 3Mᵀᴹ Bair Huggerᵀᴹ Normothermia System offers a solution for virtually any patient warming or temperature monitoring need, leveraging clinically researched technologies that are trusted and proven to help you improve patient outcomes.